ReeceGoding/Frustration-One-Year-With-R/README.md

   operations in your code.
 Doubts like “*is there really no better way?
   R is supposed to be good with this sort of stuff*” become frequent when wanting to work by row.

+  - March 2023 update: I don’t think that there’s anywhere in R’s docs that tell you that `expand.grid()` is used to make Cartesian products.
+This compares poorly to languages such as Racket, which calls the practically equivalent function `cartesian-product`.
+    Similarly, Python just calls it `product`.
+In both cases, they return a collection of lists/tuples where each list/tuple would be a row in `expand.grid()`’s data frame.
+Nested collections aren’t the easiest things to deal with, but they seem to produce more intuitive code than the messes that you get from trying to treat a data frame like a matrix.
+Maybe the lesson here is that you should iterate through a data frame’s rows the hard way rather than using functions that let you think of it as a matrix?
+I think that this explains the doubt that I’ve mentioned above; R’s data structures have a habit of making the right way the hard way.

 - So what happens if, when manipulating a matrix, you write the `sapply()` that the rest of the language has taught you to expect?
 At